Arizona State vs. Colorado NCAA Football Odds, Plays and Insights | September 25, 2021

 - This year, the Sun Devils average 16.0 more points per game (31.7) than the Buffaloes surrender (15.7).

-- When Arizona State puts up more than 15.7 points, it is 0-2 against the spread and 2-1 overall.
+- Arizona State is 0-2 against the spread and 2-1 overall in games when it records more than 15.7 points.

-- When Arizona State amasses more than 328.3 yards, the team is 0-2 against the spread and 2-1 overall.
+- In games that Arizona State picks up more than 328.3 yards, the team is 0-2 against the spread and 2-1 overall.

-- The Sun Devils have turned the ball over seven times this season, five more turnovers than the Buffaloes have forced (2).
+- This year, the Sun Devils have turned the ball over seven times, five more than the Buffaloes' takeaways (2).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.